English for Health Professionals (OET Preparation)

 Some students feel they can study at home by themselves rather than attend a preparation course as this will save them money.
 The fact that many test materials are available online at a cheaper rate further suggests self-study could be a better option.

-A: Many of these online materials are out of date, which can cause more harm than good to a student’s performance.
+Many of these online materials are out of date, which can cause more harm than good to a student’s performance.
 In addition, simply doing endless practice tests will not help improve your level in a significant way, as feedback is needed on WHY mistakes are being made, rather than what mistakes are being made.
 Without assistance in this area, improvement is hard to attain.
-Our school provides personalised feedback on writing and speaking tests.
+MLC provides personalised feedback on writing and speaking tests.
 We can also look at reading and listening tests to find out what patterns are occurring in mistakes.

 Does the school offer courses for single skills?